-Fraudulent Concealment and Transfers in Bankruptcy
+Why You Must Avoid Bankruptcy Fraudulent Concealment and Transfers

-Your bankruptcy attorney will help you plan and make the most of your bankruptcy exemptions.
-You may be able to keep cash, equity in your home, your car, etc. provided your petition is accurate and the exemptions are properly applied.
+Your bankruptcy attorney helps you plan and make the most of your bankruptcy exemptions.
+In fact, you might be able to keep cash, equity in your home, or your car, if your petition is accurate and the exemptions are properly applied.

 You normally have exemptions that allow you to keep most or all of your property.
 But you can only exempt property that is in your name.
-You cant exempt and keep property that you transferred.
-If the person didn’t pay you the fair market value for the property then the Trustee may be able to take it.
-Normally giving away property is the worst strategy you can do.
+You also can’t exempt or keep the property that you transfer.
+Unfortunately, if the person didn’t pay you the fair market value for the property then the trustee might be able to take it.
+Usually, giving away property is the worst strategy possible for your bankruptcy.

-This list is not all inclusive but it explains some of the problems we commonly run into.
+This list is not exhaustive but it explains some of the problems we commonly run into.
 Always be completely truthful with your attorney and openly talk about your goals in filing bankruptcy and questions.
 Your bankruptcy attorney will ask many questions as the process continues.

 Be sure to answer all questions fully and honestly and do not hold back information.
 In fact, be honest even if it embarrasses you or you think it’s unimportant.
 Moreover, a creditor or trustee most likely knows the information you try to hold back anyway.